johnathantran/casting-react-flask/README.md

 ## Testing
 To run the tests, you need to have a test database setup first with the tables Actor and Movie with the correct columns according to their models.
+Please note that you will need to switch the backend database by modifying the 'package.json' proxy key and .env file as described above.
+This will ensure you are testing using your local database.

 Then just run:
 ```